Firnivil History, Family Crest & Coats of Arms

 Early History of the Firnivil family

 This web page shows only a small excerpt of our Firnivil research.
-Another 99 words (7 lines of text) covering the years 125 and 1250 are included under the topic Early Firnivil History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the year 1250 is included under the topic Early Firnivil History in all our PDF Extended History products and printed products wherever possible.

 Firnivil Spelling Variations